 Butlerov’s chemical structure theory was first to look at the chemical structure.
-He believed a molecule’s nature is determined not only the type and number of atoms but their arrangement and relationship to each other, otherwise known as their chemical structure.
+He believed a molecule’s nature is determined by the type and number of atoms and their arrangement and relationship to each other, otherwise known as their chemical structure.
 He demonstrated the existence of isomers where molecules could have the same molecular formula, but different structures.
 He also was the first to recognize some organic compounds contain double bonds.

 Butlerov was also the first to synthesize formaldehyde.
 Formaldehyde (CH2O) is the simplest aldehyde and is used as a basic building block in several organic chemical syntheses.
 It is also used as a stabilizer in photography and histology and as a biocide to kill bacteria and fungi.

 As a schoolboy, he and a couple friends attempted to create their own version of sparkler fireworks.
 What they instead created was a large explosion.
 This explosion earned three days of class humiliation where he was forced to sit in a corner during meal times wearing a placard that read “The Great Chemist”.

 Coblentz was an American physicist who contributed greatly to the studies of infrared spectroscopy and radiometry.
 He was the first to experimentally verify Planck’s law relating radiance frequency and temperature of a blackbody.
 He also discovered many chemical functional groups absorbed infrared wavelengths.
 His infrared studies of the planet Mars discovered a large day/night temperature difference which implied a thin atmosphere.